Shaurya-Kalia/breezeblurredplasmatheme/README.md

 # breeze blurred plasma theme
-Plasma theme with 70% opacity for panel and widgets.
+Plasma theme with 70% opacity for panel and widgets, with blur effect for both.

 Extract the breeze_blurred folder to $HOME/.local/share/plasma/desktoptheme